lyfeytech/GoLang-Capstone-5-Tickets/README.md

  Whether the price covers a return trip

- The price in millions of dollars
+ The price in millions of dollars